How To: Keep Your Lotus Clean

-Here’s what you’ll need: Butter/small container Really hot water Brillo pad (maybe) The butter container is kind of specific but we promise those little containers are the perfect size for what you need.
+Here’s what you’ll need: a butter/small container, really hot water, and maybe a Brillo pad or doublesided sponge.
+The butter container is kind of specific but we promise those little containers and others like them are the perfect size for what you need.

 You’ll fill the container with extremely hot water, but not boiling, and use caution.
 Let it soak for 30-60 minutes before taking it out with tongs, in case it’s hot still.